top of page

 Is the practice accessible for intellectually or physically disabled patients?

-The new St Leonards Square development and Seriph Clinics are both fully compliant with current disability standards.
+The St Leonards Square development and Seriph Clinics are both fully compliant with current disability standards.

-The practice is serviced by two oversized lifts with direct access from the Pacific Highway pedestrian entrance and also the dedicated three-level St Leonards Square customer carpark located at the rear (entry via 77 Nicholson Street).
+The practice is serviced by two oversized lifts with direct access from the Pacific Highway pedestrian entrance and the dedicated three-level St Leonards Square customer carpark.
+Disability street parking can be found opposite the carpark entrance.

 Disability amenities are located on the same floor as the practice.